This New Day at UNWTO is a Giant Step for Travel, Tourism, and the World Economy

 Mr. Pololikashvili won the election, and a hero emerged.

 The hero in today’s election was the Hon.
-Gustav Segura Costa Sancho, Minister of Tourism for Costa Rica, who made a fair election possible.
+Gustav Segura Costa Sancho, Minister of Tourism for Costa Rica, made a fair election possible.
 On behalf of Costa Rica, he requested a much-needed secret vote to validate and seal whatever the outcome would have been in today’s procedure.
 Without a secret election, a dark cloud of manipulation would have remained over this process for the next four years.

 Any suspicion of such manipulation has now been washed away.
-The Secretary General in his second term can fully concentrate on leading tourism for all member countries.
+The Secretary-General in his second term can fully concentrate on leading tourism for all member countries.

 He won’t have a special obligation to countries belonging to the executive council.
 There won’t be another election.
 His position is now secure and sealed until the end of his second term.
 He can now concentrate on leading global tourism through the enormous challenges this sector is facing.